wykys/AVR-tools/README.md

 ```

 ### Makefile settings
-`Makefile` describes the build of the project.
-It also allows you to run auxiliary tools such as programming the target processor or analyzing compilation results.
+`Makefile` describes the build of a project.
+It also allows you to run auxiliary tools used for programming the target processor, analyzing compilation results and so on.

 The `Makefile` file is located in the root directory of your project.
-Using a text editor, you can edit the variables as required by the application.
+Using a text editor, you can edit variables as required by the application.

 #### Project name
-It affects the names of the generated files.
+It affects names of generated files.
 ```makefile
 # find the following line
 TARGET = DEMO